COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 Following our own research, and keeping our client’s requests and needs in mind, we included a login system in our requirements specification to implement the permission levels.
 We proposed a feature to allow users to search for, filter, and sort tasks, to improve productivity and navigation of targets, and the client supported this.

-We gathered from our elicitation that our requirements specification should focus on improving data integrity and security on tasks, and improving the user experience to help focus and boost productivity.
+We gathered from our elicitation that our requirements specification should focus on improving data integrity and security on tasks and improving the user experience to help focus and boost productivity.

 ### Behavioural Requirements